 The OHI is part of Healthy Hikes, a program of Conservation Ontario, Ontario’s 36 Conservation Authorities, and other partners.
 The OHI’s 2017 Headwater Hikes will be shown on the calendar at Healthy Hikes.

-Purpose Headwater Hikes provides descriptions and maps for a series of self-guided hikes to encourage people to get out into nature, explore our headwater areas, and get a better understanding of our headwater catchments, their small streams & wetlands, and the biodiversity they harbour.
-While the Hikes and the supporting information were designed to help anyone head out on their own – recognizing that several of the Hikes have parking lots for as few as 6 cars and that others may require a small fee for parking – feel free to contact the OHI to discuss a guided Hike with your group.
+Purpose: While the OHI will lead Headwater Hikes from time to time, the self-guiding descriptions and maps listed below, along with the background information and safety guidelines and disclaimers, are provided as a public service to encourage people to get out into nature and get a better understanding of our headwater catchments, their small streams & wetlands, and the biodiversity they harbour.
+Please note that a few of the Hikes have gate fees, while others have parking lots for as few as six cars.
+Please contact the OHI to discuss a guided Hike with your group.

 - The Value of the Greenbelt’s Headwaters;

 - 2015 Greenbelt Hikes Map and List of Partners; and,